tgstation/tgstation-server/README.md

 - `General:SkipAddingByondFirewallException`: Set to `true` if you have Windows firewall disabled

 - `General:AdditionalEventScriptsDirectories`: An array of directories that are considered to contain EventScripts alongside instance directories.
 Working directory for executed scripts will remain the instance EventScripts directory.

+- `Session:BridgePort`: Port that game servers will talk back to TGS on over `127.0.0.1`.

 - `Session:HighPriorityLiveDreamDaemon`: Boolean controlling if live DreamDaemon instances get set to above normal priority processes.